MubarakAd/frontend_project/to_do_list/Readme.md

 #Functionality

-Add new Task: you can add new task to work on and you can see it. when ur yask is empty and u try  t add empty task it will give u an error You can delete task: when the task is completed you can delete it.
+Add new Task: you can add new task to work on and you can see it.
+errror: when ur yask is empty and u try  t add empty task it will give u an error You can delete task: when the task is completed you can delete it.
 You can edit task: you can edit task Title and description using edit button